How Does Methadone Treatment Counseling Work?

 According to the National Institute of Justice, as a treatment drug, methadone acts as a type of substitution therapy in terms of its ability to replace the effects of addictive opiates and restore a normal chemical balance in the brain.
 Once methadone takes effect, withdrawal and drug cravings start to subside, which greatly enhances a person’s overall physical and emotional well-being.

 Not sure if your insurance will help cover your treatment costs?
-Call our helpline at 800-678-5931(Who Answers?) for more information.
+Call our helpline at 800-678-5931(Paid Advertiser) for more information.

 The Purpose of Methadone Treatment Counseling